megaStar277/bytbil-extractor/README.md

 Run the project :

-    - on root path of the project type : "python main.py makes_models" for extracting makes and models only
+    - "python main.py makes_models" for extracting makes and models only

-    - or "python main.py cars" for extracting all cars informations
+    - "python main.py cars" for extracting all cars informations